 National Prescription Drug Take Back Day

-The National Prescription Drug Take Back Day (April 27 and October 26, 2019) aims to provide a safe, convenient, and responsible means of disposing of prescription drugs, while also educating the general public about the potential for abuse of medications.
+The National Prescription Drug Take Back Day (October 26, 2019) aims to provide a safe, convenient, and responsible means of disposing of prescription drugs, while also educating the general public about the potential for abuse of medications.
 You can search the DEA website by zip code for a collection site near you.

 Talk About Your Medicines Month (October)